RWaelchli/genocide_modeling/README.md

 ## Fundamental Questions

+What different dynamics do emerge, when a third ethnic group is introduced into the scenario?

+What would be a realistic model for the effect of violent events and arrests on the individual perceived legitimacy of the other ethnic groups and the individual perceived hardship?
+What effect on the outcome of the simulation do such additional interactions have?

+How can information spreading be incorporated realistically into such a model?
+What effect does uncertainty in the transmission of information on the outcome of the simulation?

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )